For Connie Skelton, a midwife was the perfect choice for two very important moments in her life: the births of her two children.

 If your doctor suspects you may have gastroesophageal reflux disease (GERD), he or she may suggest using the Bravo pH monitoring system to make an accurate diagnosis.

-At Saint Francis Healthcare System’s Gastroenterology Lab, a doctor sprays your throat with numbing medicine, and inserts a catheter with a...
+At Saint Francis Healthcare System’s Gastroenterology Lab, a doctor sprays your throat with numbing medicine,...
 Read more

 It is common knowledge that obesity can cause or worsen arthritis.
 But many people are not aware that it also can make other common joint diseases worse, such as lupus and gout.